The quality of your AIS data feed: an evaluation framework

 Data Usability and Visualization

 We are expanding our maritime team with dedicated software engineers.
-This dedicated maritime product team will ensure regular updates and the launch of new API features.
+This dedicated maritime solutions team will ensure regular updates and the launch of new API features.

 We care deeply about using space data to solve problems on Earth.
 Without measuring the 5Vs and U, there would be no way to determine the value of our own data and our success.